Things to Avoid While Buying a Home

-Don't give your FSBO (for sale by owner) seller a "good faith" deposit, delivered to his door.
-Your earnest money does not belong to the seller: it remains yours until the sale closes.
-Although some FSBO sellers may not realize this, any good faith money should be applied to the buyer's closing expenses.
-You'll need to put the deposit into a trust account, or get an attorney to hold it until the deal closes.
-The disposition of good faith money, if your sale falls through, should be included in the purchase agreement with your seller.
+Don't give funds directly to your seller (generally in cases of "for sale by owner") to be used as earnest money.
+Your earnest money does not belong to the seller: it remains yours until the transaction is final.
+The good faith money is to go toward your expenses closing; some sellers might not realize this.
+We recommend that you put the deposit into a trust account, or get an attorney to hold it until the closing of the sale.
+The final disposition of earnest money, if your transaction fails, should be specified in the purchase agreement with the seller.